x

 Have you ever consumed cannabis and gotten a little too high for your liking?
 Have you ever needed to calm down a friend who consumed too much for their tolerance level?
 If so, we’ve got you covered.
-Although an overdose (taking more than what is medically recommended) of THC is not lethal, it can lead to severe intoxicating effects and discomfort—particularly if the person affected is new to cannabis or not a regular consumer.
+Although an overdose (taking more than what is medically recommended) of delta-9 tetrahydrocannabinol (THC) isnot lethal and probably won’t require medical attention, it can lead to severe intoxicating effects and discomfort—particularly if the person affected is new to the cannabis plant or not a regular consumer.
+Knowing the ins-and-outs of counteracting THC effects is a helpful tool in optimizing your cannabis consumption.

-While some sources claim that eating high-carb foods or drinking water may help a person stop being high quickly, there haven’t been any in-depth studies proving either.
-The truth is that just like cannabis affects everyone differently, what works to counteract cannabis’ psychoactive effects is different for everyone.
+While some sources claim that eating high-carb foods or drinking water may help a person come down from greening out, there haven’t been any in-depth studies proving either.
+The truth is that just like cannabis use affects everyone differently, what works to counteract cannabis’ psychoactive effects is different for everyone.

 In this guide, we’ll walk you through some general consumption limits for different cannabis products, signs of overconsumption, and some tips for coming down from your high fast if you overconsume.

 If you smoke or vape, the effects come on pretty quickly—within minutes—and are known to last anywhere from 1-3 hours on average.
-If you ate an edible, however, and find yourself on a wild ride 3 hours in, you are likely just at your peak and may have another 3-5 hours of effects before they dwindle (typically around 6-10 hours post-consumption depending on the amount).
-Individual biological factors like age, metabolism, sex at birth, weight, fat and water distribution, medications, recent diet, and tolerance all play a role in how long a THC high lasts.
+If you ate a cannabis edible, however, and find yourself on a wild ride 3 hours in, you are likely just at your peak and may have another 3-5 hours of effects before they dwindle (typically around 6-10 hours post-consumption depending on the amount).
+Individual biological factors like age, metabolism, sex at birth, weight, fat and water distribution, medications, recent diet, andtolerance all play a role in how long a THC high lasts.

 A typical THC high will produce feelings of euphoria, introspection, relaxation, and often hunger.
-While a high will often feel strong and sense-altering, some consumers find themselves feeling scared, overwhelmed, or physically ill.
-Uncomfortable or mentally taxing effects are often signs of overconsumption and can include:
+While a high will often feel strong and sense-altering, some consumers find themselves feeling scared, overwhelmed, or physically ill if they consume too much THC.
+Uncomfortable or mentally taxing effects—even if they’re short-term—are often signs of overconsumption and can include:

 Know Your Limits Before Consumption

 As with anything you consume, it is important to know your limits before you dive in!
-Just like you need to know your drinking limits before consuming alcohol at the bar or how much pie you should be eating before heading to Grandma’s for Thanksgiving, it’s important to have a clear idea of how much cannabis you can handle to help you avoid overconsumption.
+Just like you need to know your drinking limits before consuming alcohol at the bar or how much pie you should be eating before heading to Grandma’s for Thanksgiving, it’s important to have a clear idea of how much cannabis you can handle to help you avoid overconsumption and unpleasant impairment.

 When it comes to inhalation, or smoking cannabis flower, a couple of puffs is a good start.
-If you don’t experience unwanted effects, you can work your way up from there.
+If you don’t experience unwanted effects from this amount of cannabis consumption, you can work your way up from there.
 Most consumers who are new or first-time cannabis users can tolerate a few hits and, after consuming more regularly, are able to smoke a bowl or joint without the fear of overconsuming.

-Now that you understand what a typical high looks like and the importance of knowing your tolerance before consumption, let’s take a closer look at some of the ways you can counteract the effects of THC.
+Now that you understand what a typical high looks like and the importance of knowing your tolerance before consumption, let’s take a closer look at some of the ways you can counteract the effects of THC and sober up.
 Nothing will be quite as effective as simply waiting for the THC to run its course, but there are many things you can do to calm the nerves and discomfort that come with overconsumption.

 Here are 12 common methods cannabis consumers everywhere use to counteract the psychoactive effects of THC in the event of overconsumption: